fromsantanu/C-Language/pages/Chapter08-01.md

-# Chapter: Defining and Declaring Structures in C
+# Defining and Declaring Structures in C

 Structures in C are user-defined data types that allow grouping related variables of different types into a single entity.
 They provide a way to organize and manage complex data, enabling better readability, modularity, and efficiency in programs.